fluid-media/fluid-media.github.io/related-work.md

 - Example recreations/augmentations/remixes of existing examples via the compiler?
 - Communities and people to interview?
 - How do existing languages / approaches work?
+    - Authoring tools: What are existing ways of composing aligned & referenced media?
+- Why is this work particularly timely?
+- How do we systematically study/code the forms of reference, alignment, juxtaposition between different forms of media?

 ## Related work

-- Questionnaire:
+### Format

 - Sources
 - Name
 - Creators
 - Dates active
 - Purpose
 - Language features
 - Input
 - Output
 - Limitations

 ### Ginga / NCL (date?)